 (A) perform the obligations of an EIM Participating Resource Scheduling Coordinator under the EIM Participating Resource Scheduling Coordinator Agreement and Section 29;

-(B) perform the obligations of a Scheduling Coordinator under such other provisions of the CAISO Tariff as apply by their own terms, except as specifically provided otherwise;
+(B) perform the obligations of a Scheduling Coordinator under the provisions of the CAISO Tariff described in Section 29.1(b);

-(C) obtain any transmission service necessary for the entity it represents to participate in the EIM under the terms of the CAISO Tariff or the tariff of another transmission service provider, as applicable;
+(C) ensure that the entity it represents has obtained any transmission service necessary to participate in the EIM under the terms of the CAISO Tariff or the tariff of another transmission service provider, as applicable;

-(D) register in the manner set forth in the Business Practice Manual, all EIM Participating Resources that it represents, provide such information to the EIM Entity Scheduling Coordinator, and update such information in a timely manner; and
+(D) register in the manner set forth in the Business Practice Manual for the Energy Imbalance Market all EIM Participating Resources that it represents, provide such information to the EIM Entity Scheduling Coordinator, and update such information in a timely manner.

-(E) ensure that the EIM Participating Resources it represents are registered in the Compliance Instrument Tracking System Service of the California Environmental Protection Agency Air Resources Board.

 29.5.
 [Not Used]

 29.6 Communications.

 (a) EIM Entity.
-The EIM Entity shall meet the technical and communication requirements provided in the Business Practice Manuals, which shall be based on the Inter-Control Center Communication Protocol and Reliability Standards.
+The EIM Entity shall meet the technical and communication requirements specified in the Business Practice Manual for the Energy Imbalance Market, which shall be based on the Inter-Control Center Communication Protocol and Reliability Standards.

 (b) EIM Communications and OASIS.
-Section 6 shall govern communications and information availability regarding the EIM to the extent it applies by its own terms except that –
+Section 6 shall govern communications and information availability regarding the participation of EIM Market Participants in the Real-Time Market except that –

-(1) references to internal resources shall be deemed to include EIM Participating Resources; and
+(1) references to internal resources shall be deemed to include EIM Resources; and

-(2) references in Sections 6.2.2.1 and 6.5.2.1 to the CAISO Controlled Grid shall be deemed references to the EIM Area.
+(2) references in Sections 6.2.2.1 and 6.5.2.1 to the CAISO Controlled Grid and references in Sections 6.5.4.2.2(a) and 6.5.5.1.1 to CAISO Balancing Authority Area shall be deemed references to the EIM Area.

 (c) Loss of Communications.

 (1) Procedures.
-The CAISO and each EIM Entity and EIM Entity Scheduling Coordinator shall establish procedures to address an interruption of EIM communications, which shall include steps to be taken to restore communications and address any impact on system or market operations as provided in Section 29.
+The CAISO and each EIM Entity and EIM Entity Scheduling Coordinator shall establish procedures to address an interruption of Real-Time Market communications, which shall include steps to be taken to restore communications and address any impact on system or market operations as provided in Section 29.

 (2) Responsibilities.
-An EIM Entity that loses communication with the CAISO remains responsible for managing its Balancing Authority Area imbalance needs without the EIM.
+An EIM Entity that loses communication with the CAISO remains responsible for managing its Balancing Authority Area imbalance needs without balancing Energy from the Real-Time Market.

 (d) Variable Energy Resource Forecast Communications.
-If the EIM Participating Resource Scheduling Coordinator for a variable energy resource elects to use an independent forecasting service, it must make data transfer arrangements with the CAISO for the CAISO to receive the forecast in a format and on a schedule set forth in the Business Practice Manual.
+If the EIM Participating Resource Scheduling Coordinator for a Variable Energy Resource elects to use an independent forecasting service, it must make data transfer arrangements with the CAISO for the CAISO to receive the forecast in a format and on a schedule set forth in the Business Practice Manual for the Energy Imbalance Market.

 29.7 EIM Operations Under Normal And Emergency Conditions.